pierangeloc/programs-as-data/presentation/deckset.md

 ```

 ^Here is our first requirement, with a very straightforward implementation.
-^But our PO told us that this rule would become more complex over time, so let's prepare our language to model mode complex rules.
+But our PO told us that this rule would become more complex over time, so let's prepare our language to model mode complex rules.
-^We follow exactly the same approach we followed in the healthckeck example
+We follow exactly the same approach we followed in the healthckeck example

 ---